qinluoo/Genetic-events-of-SARS-CoV-2/README.md

 co-mutations: a list including the identified co-mutations.

-group_infor: a list including groups and corresponding co-mutation modules.
+group_mut: a list including groups and corresponding co-mutation modules.

 Output files: